 Bookkeeping

-ASURA records non-donation income and all expenses for the current fiscal year using bookkeeping software.
+ASURA records income and expense for the current fiscal year using bookkeeping software.
 Transactions are entered using categories that match the ASURA budget, thus facilitating production of the Financial Report.

 Overview